ealvar3z/nix-workspace/README.md

 ## Caveats

 - ⚠️ This setup assumes [bash](https://bashshell.com/) is your primary shell.
-    - **Fish shell history** is recorded globally, but each directory’s context means you can easily search your command history per type.
     - For best results, work on each workflow *type* in a separate directory.
 Give more complicated machines or setups their own directory.

 ---